 - The Signature on the bottom right corner usually has the Stickman emulating the subject as well - this is usually the case, but not always.

 The Title of the pieces is often overlooked but may very well be the most important piece of the puzzle.
 The paintings themselves are created off the chosen lyric and not the other way around.
 I look for a lyric that I believe personifies the subject or my feeling toward that subject and from there; begin to create an image and feeling that takes the viewer to that emotional state of mind.
 My titles are always a lyric from the subject's song but never the title of a song.
 These titles should actually explain the entire feeling of the piece.
 If the viewer is a fan of the subject they should almost here the lyric or feel the emotion of the lyric when looking at the piece.
 Knowing the title completes the emotional connection to the painting and usually reveals a personal trait of the subject themselves.
 I encourage the viewer to try this, as it is usually what closes the circle on the experience.

-Note: You will be redirected to our sister site the Michael Godard Art Gallery to shop his art.
+Note: You will be redirected to the Michael Godard Art Gallery website to see more options.

 Please contact us directly at RockStars of Art to confirm availability & pricing.